henettaja/henettaja/README.md

 I'm a software developer at [Tietoevry](www.tietoevry.com) and an alum from [Haaga-Helia University Of Applied Sciences](https://www.haaga-helia.fi/en).
 I love to help top-notch user experiences become a reality by the means of code and communication.

-🧑🏼‍💻 Currently working on a customer project and getting to know Next.js 13
+🧑🏼‍💻 Currently working on a React based project related to the EU 🇪🇺

 #### What motivates me